Bellonee29/Modelling-of-bank-management-system/README.md

 # Modelling-of-bank-management-system
-Model of bank management system with multi-feature
+Model of bank management system with multi-features